Ph.D. University of California, Berkeley, 2003

 North American West

-Susan is currently working on a book-length study tentatively entitled: Rodeo and the Western Myth of Animal Consent.
+Susan is currently working on a new book: Rodeo, Animals, and the Land (forthcoming, Oklahoma University Press).
 This project takes her questions about how modernity has shaped animal life, human life, and the environment to the North American West and beyond.
-It investigates rodeo performance as a phenomenon as familiar to Madison Square Garden as to rural Wyoming or Alberta.
-The book will ask how it was that to be "Western" in the 19th and 20th centuries was, in part, about demonstrating particular kinds of relationships to nonhuman animals and the land.
+It asks how it was that to be "Western" in the 19th and 20th centuries was, in part, about demonstrating particular kinds of relationships to nonhuman animals and the land.
 This study thus brings together the fields of animal, environmental, consumer, and entertainment history.

 Visit the rodeo archival tumblr: www.borntobuck.tumblr.com